top of page

 The noun 'argument' draws its etymological roots from the Latin word 'argumentum,' which evolved from the verb 'arguere,' meaning 'to make clear' or 'to prove.'
 In ancient Rome, 'argumentum' referred to evidence or proof presented in a debate or discussion.
 It represented the core substance used to support a particular viewpoint or position.
 As language developed, 'argumentum' retained its focus on the exchange of ideas and the presentation of evidence, leading to its incorporation into Old French as 'argument.'
 In English, 'argument' continued this legacy, signifying a verbal or written exchange of ideas or opinions between individuals or groups with the aim of presenting and defending different viewpoints.
 Thus, the etymology of 'argument' underscores its foundational role in the discourse of human communication and the process of reasoned debate.

-Quiz: Find the meaning of the noun argument:
+Find the correct meaning of the noun argument:

 Try Again!